rfuentes89/MRI_recon_personal/README.md

 1. Run the `main.m` script from the MATLAB editor up to the "Step 5: Reading iNAVs"
    * Set the `config_fname` variable in the first lines to the name of your configuration file
 2. You will be presented with an iNAV image, and will need to make a selection to track the movement
-   * Motion curves will be calculated, plotted, and saved to the `motion_curves/` folder with the name indicated in the param `motion_curve.name`
+   * Motion curves will be calculated, plotted, and saved to the `motion_curves/` folder with the name indicated in the JSON param `"motion_curve"."name"`
-   * Note: you can try selecting the iNAV differently and save it with different filenames (i.e. changing the param `motion_curve.name`)
+   * Note: you can try selecting the iNAV differently and save it with different filenames (i.e. changing the param `"motion_curve"."name"`)
 3. Repeat this process for each twix file you need to process
    * You need to run this only once per twix file, then the motion curves will be loaded from file